jule-friedrich/Copenhagen_Bachelor-Thesis_Friedrich/README.md

 - the final grid layers that display spatial distribution of initial, topical, and impacted accesibility.
 In the attribute tables the individual category grid layers are contained. **Grids Impact/Spatial/Topical**: [Grid_Initial/Topical/Impact_Threshold]

 #### Models
+- The model used to create isocrones, symmetrical differences and count of buildings within impact zones [Model_ Creation of Isochrones and Counting of Buildings in Symmetrical Difference]
+- The model used to create final grids by joining category layers [Model_Creation of final Grids by spatially joining Category Layers]

 ### Data Description